open-telemetry/oteps/text/0093-metric-instruments.md

 Two new synchronous instruments are introduced in this proposal.

 1. **UpDownCounter** is a Sum-only instrument with no other refinements.
 It supports capturing positive and negative changes to a sum (deltas).
 UpDownCounter uses Sum aggregation by default.
-2. **Timing** is a Non-negative instrument specialized for the native timestamp of the platform.
-It ensures that values are always reported in conventional units (milliseconds).
+2. **Timing** is a Non-negative instrument specialized for the native clock duration measured on the platform.
+It ensures that duration values are always captured with correct units, that ensures exporters can convert duration measurements correctly.

 Two new asynchronous instruments are introduced in this proposal.